iangregson/upradio/CONTRIBUTING.md

 Check the project [Issues](https://github.com/iangregson/upradio/issues) and [Kanban](https://github.com/iangregson/upradio/projects/1) and pick something to work on.
 Say hello in the [matrix chat](https://matrix.to/#/!tabwwSGkCTKBdIJgVw:matrix.org?via=matrix.org) and talk about what you're working on.

+### Security vulnerabilities

+If you find a vulnerability please email ian at gregson dot me and don't file an issue right away.

 ### Bugs

 File bugs in the [Issues](https://github.com/iangregson/upradio/issues) area.
 Include the following information: